The Boy Who Knew Too Much (The Simpsons): Reception

 Since airing, the episode has received mostly positive reviews from television critics.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, praised the episode for containing "a memorable guest character in the French waiter Monsieur Lacosse, two great slapstick sequences involving the same, and displays Principal Skinner — pursuing Bart across the mountains like 'a non-giving-up school guy', and confessing that in some ways he's "a small man; a petty, small man" — in particularly fine form."
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, praised the episode for containing "a memorable guest character in the French waiter Monsieur Lacosse, two great slapstick sequences involving the same, and displays Principal Skinner — pursuing Bart across the mountains like 'a non-giving-up school guy', and confessing that in some ways he's "a small man; a petty, small man" — in particularly fine form."

 DVD Movie Guide's Colin Jacobson thought Freddy Quimby "may well be the most unpleasant character to grace the series — in an amusing way, though Freddy’s edginess makes him less amusing than his uncle.
 It’s rather startling to see Skinner so rapidly resume his dislike of Bart after the last episode, though.
 It’s fun to see his superhuman powers in the pursuit of Bart, and the mystery aspects of the show help make it a very good one.
 Add to that Homer on jury duty for even more entertainment."

 Patrick Bromley of DVD Verdict gave the episode a grade of A for its "excellent bits thrown together to make this one, joke for joke, one of the season's funniest".

 In 2007, Patrick Enright of Today.com called it his tenth favorite episode of the show.
 He said it was a perfect example of the show's "hilarious randomness" because of jokes such as Homer singing the Meow Mix cat food jingle, and the scene in which Homer discovers that if the jury’s deadlocked, they will be sequestered in a luxury hotel.
 Homer justifies his decision to be the lone dissenting voice by saying, "I’m only doing what I think is right.
 I believe Freddy Quimby should walk out of here a free hotel (when he should have said a 'free man')."

 Entertainment.ie named it among the 10 greatest Simpsons episodes of all time.